iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Projected Subgradient Method Convergence Proof.md

     \sum_{t = 0}^{\infty}\eta_t  = \infty \wedge \sum_{t = 0}^{\infty} \eta_t < \infty,
 \end{aligned}
 $$
 which allows the RHS of the objective value gap to be decreasing as $T \rightarrow \infty$.
-For constant stepsize, we need to be careful about how we choose the stepsize, which involves some extra information about the initial error.
+For constant step size, we need to be careful about how we choose the step size, which involves some extra information about the initial error.

+Further notice that non-uniqueness assumption of $\bar x$, which would imply that the upper bound could potentially be higher.
+But due to the fact that $Q$ is closed and $\bar x\in Q$, we are saved from having a RHS that is unbounded.

 ---
 ### **Proof of Statment 2**